Can You Drink Hot Water While Pregnant?

 - Drink one cup of water for every hour that you are awake.

-- If plain water is not something you enjoy drinking, then add a couple of slices of lemon, or a few pieces of watermelon into your water for added taste.
+- If plain water is not something you enjoy drinking, then add a couple of slices of lemon or a few pieces of watermelon to your water for added taste.

 - Incorporate liquids into your diet.
 Soups and fresh fruit juices are great sources due to their water content.
 Make sure that the juice is made at home and that it is sugar-free.